csanann/csanann/README.md

 ### Hi there 👋

-I am interested in the intersection of cloud technology, healthcare, AGI and finance.
+I am interested in the intersection of cloud tech, healthcare, working with AGI and £.

-This interest fuels my passion for innovative solutions and the use of big data to drive innovation and enhance quality of life.
+This interest fuels my passion for innovative solutions and the use of big data to drive innovation, simplify life and enhance quality of life.

 Currently, I am actively refining my skills in full-stack development and cloud services, demonstrating a commitment to staying current with technological advancements.